nikolai-shilin/another-json-xml/README.md

-# another-json2xml
+# another json/xml converter

-Translates JSON to XML.
+Converts JSON or object to XML.
 In case of array, it will create a new element for each item named as parent element without the last symbol e.g. 's'.

-how to import
+## how to install
 ```
-const { json2xml } = require('another-json-xml');
+npm install another-json-xml --save
 ```

 how to use
 ```
+const { json2xml } = require('another-json-xml');

 const json = {
   "name": "John",
   "age": 30,